meteor/tutorials/source/blaze/step07.md

 {{#template name="blaze-step07"}}

+---
-# Storing temporary UI state in a Reactive Dictionary
+title: Storing temporary UI state in a Reactive Dictionary
+---

 In this step, we'll add a client-side data filtering feature to our app, so that users can check a box to only see incomplete tasks.
 We're going to learn how to use a [`ReactiveDict`](https://atmospherejs.com/meteor/reactive-dict) to store temporary reactive state on the client.
 A `ReactiveDict` is like a normal JS object with keys and values, but with built-in reactivity.